Manaslu Circuit Trek

 • Emergency evacuation service if needed (funded by your travel insurance)

-• Destination Himalaya Tshirt, Duffle Bag, Trip Map, Caps, Jackets, Sleeping Bag (must be returned after trek)
+• Destination Himalaya T-shirt, Duffle Bag, Trip Map, Caps, Jackets, Sleeping Bag (must be returned after trek)

-• Oximeter- to check oxygen level and Water Purification Tablet- to cleanse the water
+• Oximeter- to check oxygen level, and Water Purification Tablet- to cleanse the water

 Excludes